 written and directed by Ivan Kavanagh

 There was a lot of buzz at Tribeca for this Irish horror film.
-What a joke.
+Perhaps it’s me, but I found it utterly mediocre.
 The acting is wooden, the plot hackneyed, the scary bits laughable.
 Worst of all, it makes no sense.
-This is the type of film that gives festivals a bad name.
-Like my friend said, someone should be fired for having accepted The Canal into Tribeca’s schedule.
-Avoid.
+Like my friend said, quality should matter when picking flicks for a festival, and The Canal is as run-of-the-mill as they come.

 Things got much better at the first shorts presentation we watched, Before Long, comprised of five excellent mini-documentaries: Ghost Train (2013), A Place Called Pluto (2014), AMANDA F***ING PALMER ON THE ROCKS (2014), The Pink Helmet Posse (2014), and Showfolk (2014).
 I was pretty impressed with how honest all of them felt, in particular Ghost Train with its endearing look at memory and love, and The Pink Helmet Posse with its kickass trio of skateboarding little girls.
 Must-see.